These classic Australian lamingtons are perfect for Australia day or any other day you need a delicious morning or afternoon tea.

 In 2014 The Guardian published an April Fools Day article, claiming there was historical evidence there we in fact invented in New Zealand and citing a painting with the alleged cake, which later turns out never really existed.
 The joke worked a little to well and was even cited in several locations before later turning out to be a joke.

 National Lamington Day is celebrated in Australia on 21st July each day, giving us all an extra excuse to indulge in this tasty Aussie dessert.

 Do Lamingtons have jam?

-White self raising flour: white self raising flour is best for this recipe, I haven't tried it with wholemeal flour.
-You could also you all purpose flour mixed with baking powder if you prefer to make your own.
+White self-raising flour: white self-raising flour is best for this recipe, I haven't tried it with wholemeal flour.
+You could also use all-purpose flour mixed with baking powder if you prefer to make your own.

 White sugar: white sugar is best in this recipe.
 You could use castor sugar if you prefer.
 I don't recommend using other types of sugar, they will be hard to dissolve and will compete with the flavors in this ice cream.

 Eggs: I use large eggs in this recipe, approx. 55 gms each with shells before cracking.
 Your egg should be at room temperature before you start baking.
 Usually leaving the eggs on the countertop for thirty minutes before baking is sufficient.

 Butter: I used regular salted butter in this recipe but you can use unsalted if you prefer.
 It's important your butter is a room temperature before you start baking so your batter comes together and your cake rises.
 It can take anywhere from thirty minutes to one hour for the butter on the countertop to come to room temperature.

 Milk: I use full cream milk in pretty much all my recipes because it tastes better.
 In this recipe you could use reduced fat if you prefer.

 Vanilla essence: sometimes also called vanilla extract, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.